 - medical and hospital expenses

-- rehabilitation expenses
+- rehabilitation expenses (up to $4,000 award)

-- funeral expenses
+- funeral expenses (up to $5,000 award)

-- loss of financial support to dependents of homicide victims
+- loss of financial support to dependents of homicide victims (earnings must be verified)

-- grief counseling expenses for relatives of homicide victims
+- grief counseling expenses for relatives of homicide victims with a licensed provider

-- counseling expenses for children who witness domestic violence
+- counseling expenses for children who witness domestic violence with a licensed provider

 Apply for Crime Victims’ Compensation